Trade directory · Lewiston metro · Idaho

 Permit Requirements

 City of Lewiston requires business license.
 No specific pest control permits required beyond state licensing.
-Must comply with federal EPA pesticide application regulations and maintain application records.
+Some restricted pesticide applications may require notification to local authorities.

 §3